ganemone/smart-njala-prototype/README.md

 #### SMART ####

-Smart is a program based on [RAMP] [ramp] that provides a set of activity files and table settings appropriate for managing academic records, including curriculum records (_e.g._, programs available, course modules, and course module schedules) and student records (_e.g._, enrolled program, course module history, test scores).

-For more information about Smart, see [About SMART] [aboutSmart].
+Smart is a program based on [RAMP] [ramp]

+Smart is a program
+for managing records needed to support an academic institution.
+It currently supports managing administrative and academic records in three broad categories: curriculum records, staff records, and student records.

+Smart is built on top of [Ramp] [ramp] (Record and Activity Management Program), which provides mechanisms for creating _activity pages_ for choosing among various activities and _table settings_ for viewing and updating records in database tables.
+Smart is, then, primarily a set of customized _activity pages_ and _table settings_, along with documentation, to support managing administrative and academic records.
+Ramp, in turn, is built on MySQL, PHP, and the Zend Framework.

-In time, the plan is to expand Smart to include customized activities specific to the academic records domain (as opposed to the more general-purpose activities supported by Ramp).
+In time, the plan is to expand Smart to include customized activities specific to the academic records domain, such as student registration and generation of transcripts, in addition to the more general-purpose activities supported by Ramp.

 ### RELEASE INFORMATION ###